top of page

 Also, let them know you won't be offering any sound encouragement as they speak.
 You want to make sure their story is told without interruption.

-Let your relative know they can talk, ask for breaks, passes on questions, or any accommodation if they feel uncomfortable.
+Let your relative know they can talk, ask for breaks, pass on questions, or any accommodation if they feel uncomfortable.

 What To Do While Interviewing Your Relative

 Andy has shared in a video about the biggest mistakes you can make while talking to your relatives about their history.
-They involve not focusing on the star of the interview.
+They do not focus on the star of the interview.
 Be sure to watch that video.
 In the meantime, follow this advice.

-Be quite.
+Be quiet.
 You can laugh when they tell a funny story.
 In all other situations, use only non-verbal encouragement as they tell their story.
-You'll thank me for this tip when you decide to piece together the audio or video into a family history video.
+You'll thank me for this tip when you decide to piece the audio or video together into a family history video.

 • Who did you say your neighbor was?

-• What was the name of the park where you met Lousie?
+• What was the name of the park where you met Louise?

 • Did you learn anything from this experience?